Enterprise Network Monitoring in 2024: 5 Best Practices

 In addition to new tools for driving workflows in the NOC, reports themselves need to reflect the needs of the modern network.
 Our availability reports are a prime example of how thoughtful reporting can be critically important in areas like optical monitoring.
 These reports give us highly granular insights into even the most minute incidents, such as unavailable seconds, errored seconds, and severely errored seconds—any “blip.”

 Being able to detect and report on one errored second can prompt a number of questions and result in a number of different actions that can prevent bigger problems down the road.
-This level of granularity has become more and more desirable in areas like optical, where environments are hypersensitive to even the smallest changes.
+This level of granularity has become increasingly desirable in areas like optical, where environments are hypersensitive to even the smallest changes.

 4. Developing and Maintaining a “Single Pane of Glass” Within Your Monitoring Environment

-The single pane of glass concept is nothing new but has only taken on new importance for monitoring, especially in sprawling enterprise or service provider environments.
+The single pane of glass concept is nothing new, but it has become increasingly important for monitoring, especially in sprawling enterprise or service provider environments.

 A single pane of glass monitoring approach inoculates against many of these common organizational challenges.
 Such a system effectively incorporates points one through three in our list above and gives that information one place to live where everyone can see and act on it together.